Alexandra Nixey

 Personal Approach

-“My practice is evidence-based, trauma-informed and neurodivergent-affirming.
+“My practice is evidence-based, trauma-informed, culturally safe and neurodivergent-affirming.
 I bring empathy, genuine curiosity and warmth to my work, and I aim to create a space where clients feel safe, respected and supported to make meaningful change.”

 Frequently asked questions